-- Principal's Award (awarded to juniors and seniors) Awarded to students obtaining High Honors for five consecutive semesters - Robert Morrison Award (awarded to seniors) Awarded to students obtaining High Honors for seven consecutive semesters
+- Principal's Award (awarded to juniors and seniors) Awarded to students obtaining High Honors (Semester GPA of 3.8 or higher) for five semesters. - Robert Morrison Award (awarded to seniors) Awarded to students obtaining High Honors (Semester GPA of 3.8 or higher) for seven semesters.